-Knowledge graphs Two publicly available knowledge graphs were used to construct evaluation datasets: Wikidata [33] and CaLiGraph [14,15,16].
+Knowledge graphs Two publicly available knowledge graphs were used to construct evaluation datasets: Wikidata [34] and CaLiGraph [15,16,17].
 The two KGs represent distinct approaches to KG construction.
 Wikidata is the result of the crowd-sourced contribution of factual statements by thousands of human contributors and automated processes working independently, yielding relatively diverse approaches to modeling concepts and entities, and is loosely coupled with and derived from information in Wikipedia.
 CaLiGraph is the result of the automated extraction of terminology and assertions from Wikipedia and DBPedia pages, and as such is more consistent in how it models concepts and entities than is Wikidata.

 Data sets We randomly sampled 20 classes from Wikidata and 19 from CaLi-Graph using SPARQL queries, including their super-classes.
-For each, 20 entities were selected as positive examples, and up to 20 entities from the set difference of the extensions of the class and one of its superclasses as negative examples.
+For each, 20 entities were selected as positive examples, and up to 20 entities from the set difference of the extensions of the class and one of its superclasses as negative examples (in some of the sampled classes the cardinality of the set difference was less than 20).